Zjjc12/CTF/OverTheWire/Bandit/WriteUps/Level 3.md

 # Level 3

-The level goal is to find a hidden fiel in the inhere directory.
+The level goal is to find a hidden file in the inhere directory.

 I first tried:
 ```console